A Review on Quantum Circuit Optimization using ZX-Calculus: Reinforcement Learning

-Riu et al. introduce a RL-based approach that uses graph neural networks to minimize the two-qubit gate count~\cite{riuReinforcementLearningBased2023}.
-They restrict the set of rewriting rules to gflow-preserving transformations.
+\citet{riuReinforcementLearningBased2023}~introduce a reinforcement learning-based approach that uses graph neural networks to minimize the two-qubit gate count.
+They restrict the set of rewriting rules to general flow-preserving transformations.
 Circuit extraction is treated as a black-box, simplifying the optimization pipeline.
-The RL agent is trained to either select and apply a rewriting rule or to terminate the optimization process.
+The reinforcement learning agent is trained to either select and apply a rewriting rule or to terminate the optimization process.
 The agent can apply multiple rules until it decides to terminate.
 A reward function guides the decision based on metrics such as the two-qubit gate count.
-Moreover, the RL framework is highly flexible and can incorporate other reward functions such as T-gate count or circuit depth.
-A key advantage of this RL-based strategy is the scalability for larger ZX-diagrams.
+Moreover, the reinforcement learning framework is highly flexible and can incorporate other reward functions such as T-gate count or circuit depth.
+A key advantage of this reinforcement learning-based strategy is the scalability for larger ZX-diagrams.
 Although the initial training phase can be computationally demanding, the resulting agent can generalize its learned strategies to new diagrams independent of their size.
-Among the approaches surveyed, the combination of this RL-based optimization approach with Holker’s cflow-preserving framework represents one of the most effective strategies to reduce the two-qubit gate counts in ZX-calculus-based circuit optimization.
+Among the approaches surveyed, the combination of this reinforcement learning-based optimization approach with the causal flow-preserving framework of \citet{holkerCausalFlowPreserving2024} represents one of the most effective strategies to reduce the two-qubit gate counts in ZX-based circuit optimization.

-\subsection{Tree search}
+\section{Tree Search}

-\subsubsection{Metric agnostic}
+\subsection{Metric Agnostic}